Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Amazon Elasticsearch.
 - [ ] Amazon EMR.

 ### A company is evaluating the use of AWS Systems Manager Session Manager to gam access to the company's Amazon EC2 instances.
 However, until the company implements the change, the company must protect the key file for the EC2 instances from read and write operations by any other users.
-When a security administrator tries to connect to a critical EC2 Linux instance during an emergency, the security administrator receives the following error.
-"Error Unprotected private key file – Permissions for' ssh/my_private_key pern' are too open".
+When a security administrator tries to connect to a critical EC2 Linux instance during an emergency, the security administrator receives the following error. `"Error Unprotected private key file – Permissions for' ssh/my_private_key pern' are too open"`.
 Which command should the security administrator use to modify the private key Me permissions to resolve this error?

 - [ ] chmod 0040 ssh/my_private_key pern.
 - [x] chmod 0400 ssh/my_private_key pern.